Sizing from the Smallest Scales: The Mass of the Milky Way: Discussion

-For the $26$ MW satellites with proportionally low tangential velocity errors and infall times estimated by \citet{fham19}, we draw distance-matched subhalo samples as described in \S\ref{sec:analysis}.
-Figure~\ref{fig:lvterr_inf} shows the distribution of infall times for these subsamples alongside that of the Milky Way satellites, as estimated by \citet{fham19}.
-The inferred infall times for the MW satellite population are skewed to earlier cosmic times relative to the distance-matched samples of subhalos drawn from phELVIS.
-While the infall time for some of the MW satellites is quite well constrained, such as Leo~I \citep{bk13, sohn13}, the disagreement between the cumulative distribution of infall times in the simulations and the results of \citet{fham19} may be partially driven by an underestimation of the uncertainties in infall time for a subset of systems.
-On the other hand, it is possible that the Milky Way may be an outlier with regard to its accretion history, such that a larger fraction of its satellites were accreted at early cosmic time, potentially via correlated accretion of substructures \citep{elias18, dsouza21}.
+The inferred median infall times for the MW satellite population in phELVIS (half–transparent lines) are skewed to earlier cosmic times relative to the distribution of most likely (KDE peak) infall times calculated for the MW (black solid line), an effect even stronger when allowing for the whole distribution of infall times for the distance matched subhalos to be included (opaque lines).
+This suggests that it is possible that the MW may be an outlier with regard to its accretion history, such that a larger fraction of its satellites were accreted at early cosmic time \citep{elias18}, potentially via correlated accretion of substructures \citep{dsouza21}.
 While the likely recent infall of the LMC (and associated satellites) would counter this potential bias in accretion history to some degree \citep{besla07, kallivayalil13}, the \emph{possibly} anomalous satellite quenched fraction for the Milky Way might serve as further evidence of a bias towards early accretion -- and excess quenching -- relative to other nearby Milky Way-like systems \citep{wheeler14, fham15, geha17}.